2pai/wit-iot/readme-en.md

 We have will have 4 Endpoint

 1. `GET /`
-    This Endpoint will be used to check the status of our REST API Server, which is running successfully and can be accessed.
+    This endpoint will be used to check the status of our REST API Server, which is running successfully and can be accessed.
 2. `GET /dashboard`
-   This Endpoint will be used to serve the static file from the frontend app(Dashboard), it will serve file `frontend/index.html`
+   This endpoint will be used to serve the static file from the frontend app(Dashboard), it will serve file `frontend/index.html`
 3. `POST /send`
-   This Endpoint is used to receive a text payload from the frontend, the payload will be used as a parameter to request Wit Application and make a prediction.
-The result will be pass to `execute` function on the controller to determine what action to take.
+   This endpoint is used to receive a text payload from the frontend, the payload will be used as a parameter to request Wit Application and make a prediction.
+The result will be passed to `execute` function on the controller to determine what action to take.
 4. `GET /sensor-data`
-  This Endpoint will be used to display the 5 last data from Sensor on IoT Device.
-It will used to be an Init data in our frontend application.
+  This endpoint will be used to display the 5 last data from sensor on IoT Device.
+It will be used to be an init data in our frontend application.

 This REST API will be running on the PORT that we specify on `.env` file.

 ## Create Dashboard (Frontend)

 To make the application more easily, we need a Dashboard (Frontend) application.
-This Application will be an interface from our app, the request will be passed to our backend application.
+This application will be an interface of our app, The request will be passed to our backend application.
 We will use Websocket & TCP as protocols to communicate with the backend server.

 Our frontend app was very simple, we only use single file `index.html`, for Styling we use Bootstrap 4 as a CSS library and `paho-mqtt` library to receive message from MQTT (Websocket)